0xPolygonMiden/miden-node/docs/external/src/network-operator/validator.md

 Both commands can restart with the same data and work directories.
 Give `--ticket-directory` a new path when restarting the board because it will not overwrite a ticket directory.
 Each validator collects the signed registrations and derives the common files from its expected threshold and epoch.
-It rejects different board copies, checks every later artifact, writes its own storage key bundle, and confirms that all validators produced the same public output.
+It rejects different board copies, checks every later artifact, and validates its storage key bundle against the transcript accepted by every validator.
 A board directory from an older format cannot be reopened; start that ceremony again in a new directory.

 The commands below provide a manual recovery path.
 First, each operator creates a DKG identity for the agreed storage-key epoch and sends `registration.toml` to the coordinator.
 The registration proves ownership of the DKG